seanpmaxwell/jet-schema/README.md

 Once you have your schema setup, you can call the `new`, `test`, and `pick` functions.
 Here is an overview of what each one does:
 - `new` Allows you to create new instances of your type using partials.
 If the value is absent, `new` will using the default supplied.
 If no default is supplied then the value will be skipped.
 - `test` accepts any unknown value, returns a type-predicate and will test it against the `schema`.
 - `pick` allows you to select property and returns an object with the `test` and `default` functions.
-If a value is nullable, then you need to use an optional-guard when calling it: (i.e. `pick("some optional property").test?.("")`
+If a value is optional, then you need to use an optional-chaining when calling it (i.e. `pick("some optional property")?.test("")` because typescript won't know if you've set that property in the schema.

-> If an object property is a mapped-type then it must be initialized with the schema function.
+> If an object property is a mapped-type, then it must be initialized with the schema function.
 Just like with the parent schemas, you can also call `new`, `test`, `pick`, in addition to `default`.
 The value returned from `default` could be different from `new` if the schema is optional/nullable and the default value is `null` or `undefined`.

 ### Making schemas optional/nullable <a name="making-schemas-opt-null"></a>